"The old Warner Bros. regime blocked the ultimate comeback for years"

 In the United States, the proverbial cat is out of the bag.
 In the Netherlands we have to wait one more night.

-After months (maybe years) of speculation and meaningless interviews, Henry Cavill has finally returned as Superman to the DCEU.
+After months (maybe years) of meaningless speculation and talk, Henry Cavill eventually returned as Superman in the DCEU.

-In Black Adam’s post-credit scene, he appears opposite protagonist Dwayne Johnson and tells them to talk.
+In the post-credits scene of black adam he appears in front of the protagonist Dwayne Johnson and tell them to talk.

-Since Justice League (2017), Cavill had been more or less sidelined, but with fans harassing him for a continuation of the SnyderVerse with him, there remained a block to the detonation at Warner Bros.
+Since Justice League (2017) Cavill was more or less sidelined, but with fans clamoring for a continuation of the SnyderVerse with him, he remained a block away from detonation at Warner Bros.

-They actually wanted to use the next The Flash to erase his timeline and start over with Supergirl.
+They actually wanted the next one the flash to erase her timeline and start over with Supergirl.
 But those plans have now completely changed, thanks in part to Johnson.

 Kevin Tsujihara, Ann Sarnoff and Walter Hamada